dbaranchuk/human-pose-annotator/README.md

 Human Pose Annotator
 ====================

-### Final Version
-The fully functional annotator is hosted [here](http://annotator.pw/pose/)

-Today it is available only for logined users, so feel free to contact me (dmitrybaranchuk@gmail.com).
-I will sign up a staff user for you so you'll be able to add new users and upload images for them.

 ### [Demo](https://rawgit.com/Vernold/js-graph-annotator/master/index.html)

+### Final Version:
+The fully functional annotator is hosted on http://annotator.pw/pose/

+Today it is available only for logined users so feel free to contact me: dmitrybaranchuk@gmail.com.
+I will sign up a staff user for you and let you add new users and upload images for them.

 ### Example: